-Statutory liquidity is one of SaskCentral's core services.
-The statutory liquidity function supports credit union system safety and financial stability, and requires SaskCentral to maintain adequate and appropriate forms of liquidity, and adequate capital.
+Statutory liquidity management and credit facilities is one of SaskCentral's core services.
+This function supports credit union system safety and financial stability, and requires SaskCentral to maintain adequate and appropriate forms of liquidity, and adequate capital.

-Beyond managing the statutory liquidity pool, SaskCentral is working to modernize it, which includes determining the amount that credit unions should contribute to the pool throughout and after implementation of Payments Canada Modernization, a complex, multi-year initiative to modernize Canada's payments system.
+Beyond managing the statutory liquidity function, SaskCentral is working to modernize it.
+This includes right sizing the amount that credit unions should contribute and the requirements for managing, throughout and after implementation of Payments Canada modernization, a complex, multi-year initiative to modernize Canada's payments system.